OskarGroth/ColorPickerPopover/README.md

 <img src="https://s3.amazonaws.com/cindori/images/colorpicker.png" width="620">

-This popover only shows a single color picker option (defaulting to Color Wheel).
+This popover shows a single color picker option (defaulting to Color Wheel).

-You can change the color picker by changing
+You can change the color picker by changing:

-        let paletteItem = colorPanel?.toolbar?.items[0]
+        ```let paletteItem = colorPanel?.toolbar?.items[0]```

 To other color palette item indexes.

-For me this is currently enough, but if you want to show a true color panel (with the toolbar and all the options), it should be straightforward to implement the toolbar manually.
+If you want to show a true color panel (with the toolbar and all the options), it should be straightforward to implement the toolbar manually.
 If you do, please send me a pull request.

 ## Installation (CocoaPods)
 Configure your Podfile to use `ColorPickerPopover`: